5. Performance optimisation

 satisfy all (local) replicas.

-There are two tiers of replication available in PopART, local and global, each of which we will describe below.
+There are two tiers of replication available in PopART:

-Note that replication is not supported on IPU model targets.
+Replication is not supported on IPU Model targets.

 Local replications are replications managed by a single PopART